wolfhong/LunarCalendar/README.rst

 * Lunar holidays.
 * Solar holidays without fixed dates, such as: Mother's Day, Easter, etc.

 Supporting Chinese and English only now.
-If you want to add Korean or Japanese supports, modify ``lunarcalendar/festival.py`` to add holidays and languages.
+If you want to add Korean, Japanese or Vietnamese supports, modify ``lunarcalendar/festival.py`` to add holidays and languages.

 Some unusual holidays may not be included, `welcom to extend <https://github.com/wolfhong/LunarCalendar/issues>`_.